dylanquaale/ReadMe-Generator/README.md

   ## License
   Apache
   ## Contributing
-  You can contribute by going to my github page unzip the file then download file to your local computer
+  You can contribute by going to my github page unzip the file and download to your computer
   ## Tests
   npm test
   ## Questions
   Any questions should be directed to my email https://github.com/dylanquaale dylanquaale33@gmail.com
   ## Credits